 Fritillaria affinis 'Wayne Roderick' is a very large, square-flowered triploid, sterile form from Point Reyes (Marin Co.), California, found by Wayne Roderick.
 It is now widely grown and the selection is named for him.
 Anecdotal evidence given by Jane McGary suggests that this triploid form when grown next to two other triploid forms can make seeds with embryos.

 Fritillaria biflora Lindley is native to the coastal ranges of California where it grows in sunny grassy areas with heavy soils.
 It has chocolate brown flowers.
 In spite of its name, it can have 1 to 5 flowers although the first picture shows a bulb flowering in February 2004 in Northern California with the expected two flowers.
-The next two pictures were taken April 2005 at Figueroa Mountain (Santa Barbara county, California).
+The next two pictures were taken April 2005 at Figueroa Mountain (Santa Barbara County, California).
 The first three photos by Mary Sue Ittner.
 The fourth was taken by Jim Duggan in San Diego County.
 The last is a photograph of a bulb grown in zone 7 Montgomery County, Maryland by Jim McKenney and photographed on June 19, 2008 against a quarter inch grid.

 Fritillaria biflora × Fritillaria purdyi hybrids.
 The illustrated plants are probably bee-made hybrids between F. biflora and F. purdyi, occurring among seedlings raised from garden-collected seeds of these two species.
 Possible F. purdyi × F. biflora (F. purdyi being the seed parent) is a very robust plant, flowering earlier than pure purdyi, with 10 flowers showing typical F. purdyi form and markings but with a green rather than white ground color.
 Possible F. biflora × F.purdyi, two of five flowering seedlings, are smaller at first flowering but otherwise similar to the first hybrid.
 All the hybrids have more glaucous leaves than F. biflora, a F. purdyi characteristic.
 Photos by Jane McGary.

 Fritillaria brandegeei Eastwood is only found in Kern and Tulare counties in California; it is commonly known as the 'greenhorn fritillary'.
 Photographs by Laurence Hill taken in California, Kern Co., Sequoia National Forest, 30th March 2014, in open mixed woodland, 1446 m.
+The last photo from Calflora was taken by Dee Shea Himes May 2022 in Kern County and shared under a CC BY-NC license.

 Fritillaria eastwoodiae Macfarlane is native to Northern California, where it is found growing in deciduous and coniferous forests in heavy soils, sometimes serpentine.
 The pictures taken below show one grown and photographed by Dirk Wallace.

 Fritillaria falcata (Jepson) D.E.
-Beetle is commonly known as the Talus Fritillary, is a species endemic to the serpentine scree slopes of the mountains in and around the San Francisco Bay Area in California.
+Beetle, commonly known as the Talus Fritillary, is a species endemic to the serpentine scree slopes of the mountains in and around the San Francisco Bay Area in California.
 It grows a short stem about 10 to 20 centimeters tall surrounded by two to six flat, sickle-shaped leaves up to about 8 centimeters in length.
 The upward facing flower has six tepals one to two centimeters long which are greenish on the outside and yellow mottled with purple-brown inside.
-Photos taken by Mary Gerritsen in situ on a serpentine ridge south of Livermore, CA. April 5, 2008.
+Photos were taken by Mary Gerritsen in situ on a serpentine ridge south of Livermore, CA. April 5, 2008.

-Fritillaria glauca Greene, known as the Siskiyou fritillary, grows on high elevation serpentine slopes from 900 to 2000 m (300 to 6700 f) in full sun in southwest Oregon and northwest California.
+Fritillaria glauca Greene, known as the Siskiyou fritillary, grows on high elevation serpentine slopes from 900 to 2000 m (300 to 6700 ft) in full sun in southwest Oregon and northwest California.
 It is a short species with nodding flowers that are yellow to mixed yellow and brown to deep brown with red or brown markings.
 Photo from Elaine Allison.

 Fritillaria liliacea Lindley is native to coastal areas of Northern California (mostly San Francisco Bay Area) where it grows in clay soils in full sun.
 It has small white to pale greenish yellow flowers and is known for its fragrance although I can't detect it in my seed grown plants.
 Photos 1-3 were taken by Mary Sue Ittner.
 Photos 4-5 were taken by Nhu Nguyen at the Tilden Botanic Garden.